 Hugo vs. Jekyll: Which is Right for Your Blog?

 Static site generators create HTML sites, with predictable page layouts and content with regular presentation such as blogs.
 There are many frameworks that can leverage a programming language and allow you to reuse code and process assets for these HTML pages, but this article will compare two of the most popular: Hugo and Jekyll.
-(For a comparison of a static site and a dynamic site, see Jekyll vs Wordpress)
+(For a comparison of a static site and a dynamic site, see Jekyll vs WordPress)

 Why Use Static HTML Pages?